verifieddoc-team/verifieddoc-platform/README.md

 Credential Holders and Issuing Organizations register and log in through the API's authentication endpoints.
 On successful login, the API issues a JWT, which the client stores and includes as a Bearer token in the `Authorization` header on subsequent requests.

 On the web client, this flow is fully connected to the live API (see `session.js`).
-On mobile, the supporting service file (`session.js`) exists, but no login screen has been built yet, so the flow is not currently reachable on that client.
+On mobile, a login screen exists, but it is stub-level and not yet wired to the live API, so the flow is not currently functional on that client.
 Public credential verification does not require a Bearer token or user registration of any kind.
 A Verifier can confirm a credential directly through a secure link or QR-code scan.

 For the exact authentication endpoints, request formats, and token payloads, see the OpenAPI contract at `/openapi.json` or the interactive Swagger UI at `/docs`.
 This README does not duplicate that endpoint list, since the live contract is the authoritative source and won't drift out of sync the way a manually maintained table can.